Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Introduction

 In Subsection \ref{s: arbitrary_bilinear_maps} we generalize Theorem \ref{10_intro} to the following result. \begin{theorem} Let $f:A \times B\to C$ be a $\Lambda$-bilinear map between finitely generated $\L$-modules.
-Then there exists a ring of scalars $\Theta$ that is a module-finite $\L$-algebra, such that $(\Theta;\Lal)$ is e-interpretable in $F=(A,B,C;f, \La)$.
-If $\L$ is the ring $\mbb Z$ or a field, then $\Lal$ and $\La$ can be replaced by $\Lr$ and $\Lg$, respectively. \end{theorem} As mentioned above, the ring multiplication of any module-finite $\L$-algebra $R$ is a $\L$-bilinear map $\cdot: R\times R \to R$ between finitely generated $\L$-modules, and $(R,R,R;\cdot, \La)$ is e-interpretable in $(R;\Lal)$.
-Applying Theorem \ref{t: 11_intro} and transitivity of e-interpretations we manage to move from the possibly non-associative, non-commutative, and non-unitary $R$ to an algebra of scalars.
+Then there exists an associative commutative unitary ring $\Theta$ that is a $\L$-algebra and is finitely generated as a $\L$-module, with the property that $(\Theta;\Lal)$ is e-interpretable in $F=(A,B,C;f, \La)$.
+If $\L$ is the ring $\mbb Z$ or a field, then $\Lal$ and $\La$ can be replaced by $\Lr$ and $\Lg$, respectively. \end{theorem} As mentioned above, the ring multiplication of any $\L$-algebra $R$, finitely generated as a $\L$-module, is a $\L$-bilinear map $\cdot: R\times R \to R$ between finitely generated $\L$-modules, and $(R,R,R;\cdot, \La)$ is e-interpretable in $(R;\Lal)$.
+Applying Theorem \ref{t: 11_intro} and transitivity of e-interpretations we manage to move from the possibly non-associative, non-commutative, and non-unitary $R$ to an associative, commutative, unitary algebra.

+As we discussed in the abstract of the present paper, we believe that the above Theorem \ref{t: 11_intro} constitutes one of the main contributions of the paper, with potential applicability to other structures other than rings or algebras.